eumetsat/learn-s6/README.md

 For any questions about this repository, please contact ops@eumetsat.int.

-This repository can be launched in TrainHub WEkEO, Binder, colab ...TO BE FINALIZED!

 ## License

 This code is licensed under an MIT license.
-See file LICENCE.txt for details on the usage and distribution terms.
+See file LICENSE.txt for details on the usage and distribution terms.
 No dependencies are distributed as part of this package.
+Copyright EUMETSAT 2022.

 All product names, logos, and brands are property of their respective owners.
 All company, product and service names used in this website are for identification